pingcap/docs/functions-and-operators/string-functions.md

 <CustomContent platform="tidb">

-For comparisons between functions and syntax of Oracle and TiDB, see [Mappings between Functions and Syntax of Oracle and TiDB](/oracle-functions-to-tidb.md).
+For comparisons between functions and syntax of Oracle and TiDB, see [Comparisons between Functions and Syntax of Oracle and TiDB](/oracle-functions-to-tidb.md).

 </CustomContent>